Let’s first answer the question: what is a suffix?

 Sister, stepsister

 Italians have always been some very religious people.
-Historically, children born from another partner or outside marriage were looked down on and considered second-class.
-Although things have changed for the better now, fratellastro and sorellastra are remnants of those wretched times.
+In the past, children born out of wedlock were looked down upon and considered second-class.
+Although things have changed for the better now, fratellastro and sorellastra are remnants of those miserable times.

 -iciattolo, -iciattola, -iciattoli, -iciattole